n8n vs Make vs Zapier: Honest Comparison (2026)

 | Enterprise with compliance needs | n8n self-hosted or n8n Cloud |

-All three are good platforms.
-The “worst” choice here is still a solid automation tool.
-But choosing right from the start saves you migration headaches later.
+All three are good tools.
+Even the “worst” pick here is still a perfectly solid way to automate your work.
+But getting it right from the start saves you the hassle of moving everything over later.

 Need Help Deciding?

-If you’re not sure which platform fits your business, or if you need help building automations — that’s what we do.
-At Achiya Automation, we build custom automation solutions using open-source tools, primarily n8n and Chatwoot (5% off Chatwoot Cloud with code UJR5GXWK).
+If you can’t tell which tool is right for your business, or you’d just like a hand building your automations — that’s exactly what we do.
+At Achiya Automation, we build automations made to fit your business, using free, open tools anyone can inspect — mainly n8n and Chatwoot (5% off Chatwoot Cloud with code ACHIYAEN).

-Get in touch or message us on WhatsApp — we’ll help you figure out the right setup for your needs.
-See our business automation and system integrations pages and pricing tiers for delivery scope.
+Get in touch or send us a message on WhatsApp — we’ll help you land on the right setup for what you need.
+For what a project includes, take a look at our business automation and system integrations pages, along with our pricing tiers.

 Sources & References